mapletree111/WebCrawler/README.md

 wedge queue.

 # Conclusion
-The next step would be to attached a database to this program.
+The next step would be to attach a database to this program.
 This will solve the increasing HEAP allocation issue and allow the app to run longer.